 Are you a licensed teacher seeking to enhance your literacy instruction skills and career goals?
 Would you like to become a reading teacher, literacy/instructional coach or literacy interventionist?
 Welcome to the Literacy, Language and Culturally Responsive Teaching program at CU Denver.

 We have designed the program to be convenient for current teachers.
 Currently, we offer our courses in a hybrid (part online and part face-to-face) format.
-Starting in Fall 2016, our students will have the option of pursuing a fully online option.
+Our students also have the option of pursuing a fully online option.